 Ingredients

-To Marinate the prawns
+To marinate the prawns

-- 250 grams prawns deshelled & deveined
+- 250 grams jumbo prawns (large size prawn) deshelled & deveined

-- 2 tbsp curd/yogurt
+- 2 tablespoon curd/yogurt

 - salt

-- 1/2 tsp turmeric powder (haldi ppowder)
+- ½ teaspoon turmeric powder (haldi ppowder)

-- 1 tbsp lemon juice
+- 1 tablespoon lemon juice

-- 2 tbsp coriander seeds (sabut dhaniya)
+- 2 tablespoon coriander seeds (sabut dhaniya)

-- 1/2 tsp mustard seeds (rai)
+- ½ teaspoon mustard seeds (rai)

-- 1 tsp cumin seeds (jeera)
+- 1 teaspoon cumin seeds (jeera)

-- 1 tsp black peppercorns (kali mirch)
+- 1 teaspoon black peppercorns (kali mirch)

 - a pinch of fenugreek seeds (methi dana)